saram88/Protect/README.md

 - Devolope a antivirus software program
 - Add more product for security
-- Could add a 'Favourite' button where clients can save products to their favourites for later use.
 - Could enable Site admin to respond to a message on the site

 ## Model Schema